-The Fund's investment objective is to provide a high level of after-tax total return consisting primarily of tax-advantaged dividend income and capital appreciation.
-The Fund pursues its objective by investing its assets primarily in dividend-paying common and preferred stocks.
+The Fund's investment objective is to provide a high level of after-tax total return.
+The Fund's return is expected to consist primarily of tax-advantaged dividend income and capital appreciation.
+In its investment program, the Fund will consider the potential effects of inflation on shareholder capital.